ranton256/timmy/README.txt

 p - pause or unpause the game. f - switch the game to fullscreen mode

-By Richard Anton, Amy Anton, Emil Anton, Eric Anton, Jadyn Zeigler, Makayla Zeigler, and Finn Anton
+By Richard Anton, Amy Anton, Emil Anton, Eric Anton, Faxon Zeigler, Makayla Zeigler, and Finn Anton

 For information on this software or to report bugs please visit